CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Set- Up- Azure-AI-Foundry SDK and-Provision-Resources.md

     ![](../media/af20.png)

 ### Task 5: Clone the GitHub repository for the project

+In this task, you will clone the GitHub repository for the project to access the necessary files for building the chat app.

 1. Open the **Visual Studio Code** from the desktop.